Actuarial Value (AV)

 Affordable Care Act (The Federal Health Care Reform Law also known as “Obamacare”)

-The 2010 Patient Protection and Affordable Care Act (ACA) required states to establish and operate a health insurance marketplace by 2014, or to have the federal government run a marketplace on the state’s behalf.
-Vermont chose to create Vermont Health Connect, a marketplace for Vermonters to shop for and enroll in health plans, in order to ensure that Vermonters have access to Vermont-based financial assistance and the plans meet certain quality controls established to protect our residents.
+The 2010 Patient Protection and Affordable Care Act (ACA) required states to create and run a health insurance marketplace by 2014, or to have the federal government run a marketplace on the state’s behalf.
+Vermont chose to create Vermont Health Connect, a state-run marketplace.
+The ACA also allowed states to expand their Medicaid programs, and Vermont chose to expand Medicaid to include people making up to 138% of the federal poverty level.

 Health care services that your insurance plan covers.
-Examples of benefits include cancer screenings, hospital stays, and prescription medicines.
-Every plan you can buy through Vermont Health Connect offers the same basic benefits and some plans offer more.
-Learn more about these benefits, called Essential Health Benefits.
-For specific benefits and cost details about Vermont Health Connect 2017 plans, see the Plan Comparison Brochures.
+Examples of benefits include cancer screenings, hospital stays and prescription medicines.
+Every plan you can buy through Vermont Health Connect offers the same basic benefits, called essential health benefits, and some plans offer more.
+Learn more about essential health benefits.

-A person or company who buys or negotiates insurance for you, your family, or your business.
+A person or company licensed by the State of Vermont to help you, your family, or your business to buy insurance.
 You pay a broker for this service.
-A broker must be licensed by Vermont’s Department of Financial Regulation.

-Your share of the costs of medical services you get that are covered by the your insurance plan.
-Co-insurance is calculated as a percentage.
-For example, your insurance plan may cover 70 percent of a hospital stay, leaving you to pay the remaining 30 percent.
+Your share of the costs of medical services that are covered by your insurance plan.
+Co-insurance is a percentage.
+For example, if your insurance plan covers 70 percent of a hospital stay, you must pay the remaining 30 percent.
 To get a covered service, you may have to pay co-insurance plus any deductible you may owe.